msgrizz/srd-wc1-wc2-demos/Web/pltlabs-chrome-bt-example/readme.md

 //  payload: jsonobjectofnamevaluepairs
 // }

-//all PLT messages, regardless if it is a get setting request or a command have a type.
+//all PLT messages, regardless if it is a get setting request, command or event have a identifier that distguishes
-//A message type is a number the, plt.msg library contains constants for all
+//the message type.
+The plt.msg library contains constants for all of the message identifiers.
-//of the available message types.

-//TODO something Erik wants:
-//all PLT Messages - settings and commands -  have a (data) type.
-//and I don't understand the intent of the two next lines (lines 74 and 75)

-//TODO something Erik wants:
-//The following are exaples of messages using constants from plt.msg.js
+//The following are exaples of obtaining the message identifiers constants from the plt.msg.js library
-//why is the hex value important, just for good hygene when working with constants?
+//In a real application you would likely just use these identifiers to either create command or get settings
+//messages or you would use the constants to determine what kind of message you received from the plt library.

 var commandId = plt.msg.CONFIGURE_MUTE_TONE_VOLUME_COMMAND; //value is 0x0400
 var settingId = plt.msg.DEVICE_STATUS_SETTING; //value is 0x1006

+//The constants are postfixed for each type of message.
+Commands identifiers will be postfixed with _COMMAND, setting
+//identifiers are postfixed with _SETTING, events with _EVENTS.

 //Regardless if you are creating a get setting or command message, the pattern is the same
 //the first thing is to determine if the message requires additional properites beyond the message type
 //to be passed into the plt.msg create message function.

-//TODO somethng Erik wants:
-// an explanation of how to determine if the message requires additional properties beyond the message type.
-For example,
+To determine if additional properties are required
-//By looking at the plt.msg for the CONFIGURE_SIGNAL_STRENGTH_EVENTS_COMMAND commandID, one can choose desired command options.
+//for creating the message, please review the setting and command sectionss below.

 //For example, the command create below shows how you would enable proximity events on the
 //Plantronics device - to do so you create an options object and set the required attributes for
 //the message creation.

-var options = {}
+//For more information about the command options, see the command section plt.msg.CONFIGURE_SIGNAL_STRENGTH_EVENTS_COMMAND var options = {}
 options.enable =  true;
 options.sensitivity = 5;